Medically reviewed on Nov 15, 2018

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience dry mouth, insomnia, constipation, diarrhea, flushing, nausea, abdominal pain, or agitation.
-Have patient report immediately to prescriber mood changes, angina, tachycardia, severe dizziness, passing out, severe anxiety, severe headache, shortness of breath, swelling of arms or legs, blurred vision, decreased libido, arrhythmia, polyuria, difficult urination, tremors, or sweating a lot (HCAHPS).
+Have patient report immediately to prescriber signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, tachycardia, confusion, increased hunger, or sweating), mood changes, angina, tachycardia, severe dizziness, passing out, vision changes, severe anxiety, severe headache, shortness of breath, swelling of arms or legs, blurred vision, libido changes, abnormal heartbeat, polyuria, fatigue, loss of strength and energy, difficulty breathing, difficult urination, tremors, or sweating a lot (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.